lakshaykamat/AutomotiveMarket-Analysis-and-Pricing-Insights/README.md

    <img src="assets/banner.jpeg" />
 </div>

+> ### Analyzing 6,019 used cars to uncover pricing drivers, regional trends, and fuel efficiency insights, empowering stakeholders to leverage India's $100B used car market growth by 2030
 ## Access to Resources

 - **[Dataset](https://github.com/lakshaykamat/used-cars-analysis/blob/main/data/cars.csv):** A dataset of used cars, including attributes like price, mileage, engine size, power, and more.